aimeos/aimeos-docs/src/frontend/html/create-subparts.md

 ## getSubClientNames()

 The implementation for the `getSubClientNames()` helper method is a one-liner too.
 You can copy and paste this method without any changes.
-The two class variables you've seen in the class skeleton contains the configration key and the default value:
+The two class variables you've seen in the class skeleton contains the configuration key and the default value:

 ```php
 protected function getSubClientNames() : array